ietf-teep/architecture/draft-ietf-teep-architecture.md

 # Attestation
 Attestation is the process through which one entity (an Attester) presents "evidence", in the form of a series of claims, to another entity (a Verifier), and provides sufficient proof that the claims are true.
-Different verifiers may have different standards for attestation proofs and not all attestations are acceptable to every verifier.
+Different Verifiers may have different standards for attestation proofs and not all attestations are acceptable to every verifier.
 A third entity (a Relying Party) can then use "attestation results", in the form of another series of claims, from a Verifier to make authorization decisions.

-In TEEP, as depicted in {{attestation-roles}}, the primary purpose of an attestation is to allow a device (the Attester) to prove to TAMs (the Relying Parties) that a TEE in the device has particular properties, was built by a particular manufacturer, or is executing a particular TA.
+In TEEP, as depicted in {{attestation-roles}}, the primary purpose of an attestation is to allow a device (the Attester) to prove to a TAM (the Relying Party) that a TEE in the device has particular properties, was built by a particular manufacturer, and/or is executing a particular TA.
 Other claims are possible; TEEP does not limit the claims that may appear in evidence or attestation results, but defines a minimal set of attestation result claims required for TEEP to operate properly.
 Extensions to these claims are possible.